Left to right: Max, (L. Hurst), Joan and son, Marty, 1992 National Youth Team, Harutori, Japan. Image courtesy Geoff Rains.

 The trophy awarded to the AWIHL league playoff champion is named in honour of Joan McKowen.
 In one form or another, it has been the award for the national senior women's ice hockey tournament for the 21 years since 1995.
 She died in 1992 and her family maintain an Honour Board in her memory with the names of national team players and officials dating back to Australia's 1960 Olympic Ice Hockey Team.
 It is a reminder to all athletes of the proud history of the sport of ice hockey in Australia.

 Max and Joan's son Marty James was a trainer with three national junior teams.
 Born October 15th 1961, he played Junior hockey in Victoria and the 1979 and 80 seasons of seniors for Hakoah including a Brown Trophy.
-He returned for five games for the Blackhawks in 1987 and again in 88.
+Marty was a sound defenseman according to Kevin Touzin, and returned for five games for the Blackhawks in 1987 and again in 88.
 Marty played a Goodall Cup for Queensland where he started an ice hockey team in Toowoomba.

 The McKowen's were fixtures in the ice hockey community both in Victoria and in the ACT.
 Their involvement extended from local hockey competitions and development, to being part of many Australian National Teams over the years.